briandowns/recipes/food/chili/chili_tatanka.md

 ## Crockpot

 * Add all ingredients stirring while doing so
+* Add 4 oz of water.
+Use the sauce can.
-* Set to low and cook for 8 hours; occassionally stirring and tastin, making the necessary adjustments
+* Set to low and cook for 8 hours
+* Occassionally stirring and tastin, making the necessary adjustments

 ## Serving